rapid-lang/rapid/LRM/README.md

 }
 ```

-#### Error TODO: Error or error? all other types are lowercase
+#### Errors

 Errors in RAPID are not thrown and caught, rather they are returned directly by unsafe functions (see Functions).
 Errors contain a string message, which can be dot-accessed, an integer error code that conforms with the HTTP/1.1 standard, and an optional string name.

 For example, to declare a custom error:

 ```
-Error e = Error(name="RequestError",
+error e = error(name="RequestError",
                 code=400,
                 message="There was an error with that Request.")
 ```

-Unsafe operations return an Error:
+Unsafe operations return an error as the last return value:

 ```
 dict<string, int> d = {"foo": 4, "bar": 5}
-int val, Error e = d["baz"]
+int val, error e = d["baz"]
 if (!e?) {
     printf("%s\n", e.message) // Key error when accessing "baz" on `d`. printf("%d\n", e.code)    // 500